 iMovie is a great video editing software for Mac users.
-You can add video effects like soft focus to your video clips in iMovie to enhance your videos instantly.
-In this tutorial we will show you how to find and add those amazing videos effects to your videos in iMovie.
-If you are using a Windows PC, you can still add video effects to your video with Best iMoive Equivalent for Windows.
+You can add video effects like the soft focus to your video clips in iMovie to enhance your videos instantly.
+In this tutorial, we will show you how to find and add those amazing videos effects to your videos in iMovie.
+If you are using a Windows PC, you can still add video effects to your video with Best iMovie Equivalent for Windows.

 Part 1: How to apply video effects with iMovie alternative

-To apply video effects to polish your video, you can also use a iMovie alternative program like Wondershare Filmora.
-It provides extensive amount of visual effects you can use to apply to your video with a single mouse click.
+To apply video effects to polish your video, you can also use an iMovie alternative program like Wondershare Filmora9.
+It provides an extensive amount of visual effects you can use to apply to your video with a single mouse click.
 What's more, some effects even allows you to adjust the parameters to achieve more.
 Below explains how to do it step by step.
 Get started to download a free trial below: